Black mamba (aka the zombie drug) is a synthetic cannabinoid drug that is highly addictive and extremely dangerous.

 Black Mamba is typically purchased from head shops online.
 A 3-gram packet of the herbal mixture can be purchased for around £25.00.
 These herbal smoking mixtures are sprayed with chemicals that are meant to mimic the effects of THC and are high potency.

 Black Mamba is usually smoked in the same way cannabis, weed or skunk are smoked.
 Its effects are fast when inhaled and are likely to cause uncomfortable distortions in reality and hallucinations for the person using it.
-Typically, the effects of Black Mamba drugs can last for a few hours.
+Typically, black mamba weed effects can last for a few hours.
 However, its duration and strength of effects depend on the individual mixture and the form of consumption.

 Other Forms of Black Mamba